 Make payments easily to various billing organisations and send money to other BankVic members or financial institutions.

-It is also important to be mindful that some phones have a memory ‘redial’ so where possible we recommend NOT USING such phones in hotels and other accommodation, to conduct your phone banking transactions.
+It is also important to be mindful that some phones have a memory redial.
+Where possible we recommend NOT USING such phones in hotels and other accommodation, to conduct your phone banking transactions.

-Please note there’s an $5,000 transaction daily limit to external transfers – contact us if this is inconvenient and we can change this limit.
+Please note there is a $5,000 transaction daily limit to external transfers, contact us if this is inconvenient and we can change this limit.

 Here's how you transfer money via internet banking.

-If you do make an error, please let us know and we will action a Mistaken Internet Payment request where we will contact the unintended recipient’s banker and request the payment be returned.
+If you do make an error, please let us know and we will action a Mistaken Internet Payment request where we will contact the unintended recipient and bank and request the payment be returned.
 Your online banking terms and conditions includes our obligations for these reports and the ePayments Code explains further.

 Any advice is general, so it may not be right for you.
 Before acting on the advice you should consider whether the advice is appropriate for you.
 Before you make any decision to acquire the internet banking or BPAY you should obtain and consider the Non Cash Payment Services Product Disclosure Statement available from our website, any branch or by calling us on 13 63 73 Fees and charges may apply.
 Information on our terms and conditions and fees and charges is available on request or application.
 For more information on the ePayments Code and Mistaken Internet Payments contact us or go the Australian Securities and Investments Commission website.